 With Singapore's efficient infrastructure and cultural blend of East and West, it's not surprising that the city-state is sometimes referred to as 'Asia-lite'.
 As a result, most expats don't have to contend with a huge amount of culture shock in Singapore.

-English is the Lion City's official language, but it's not uncommon to hear several languages spoken in one day.
 Singapore's population is mostly comprised of three ethnic groups: Chinese, Malay and Indian.
-This cultural diversity has resulted in a colourful collection of traditions, holidays and customs that expats are sure to experience at some point during their stay.
+Consequently, this cultural diversity produces a colourful collection of traditions, holidays and customs that expats are sure to become enamoured with.

 Although the culture shock is minimal, there may be some situations that new arrivals in Singapore will be unfamiliar with.
-If this is the case, don't hesitate to ask someone for advice, as most Singaporeans will be eager to help.
+In such cases, they shouldn't hesitate to ask someone for advice, as most Singaporeans will be eager, and even proud, to help.

-Once expats get past any initial culture shock, they should start discovering all that Singapore has to offer – there is a lot to experience on the Little Red Dot.
+A surefire way for expats to get over any potential culture shock is to immerse themselves in the city's culture and start discovering all that Singapore has to offer – there certainly is plenty to experience in the Little Red Dot.

 Food in Singapore

-As an Asian cuisine capital, there is something for everyone when it comes to food in Singapore.
-Chilli crab and fish head curry are traditional Singaporean dishes worth trying.
-For expats wanting something more familiar, there are plenty of Western restaurants on the island, including Italian, Mexican and American-style cuisine, as well as Western fast food chains.
+A hub of Asian cuisine, there is something for everyone in Singapore, especially keen foodies.
+Satay, chilli crab and fish-head curry are traditional Singaporean dishes worth trying.
+For expats wanting something more familiar, there are plenty of Western restaurants on the island too, including Italian, Mexican and American-style eateries, as well as Western fast-food chains.

 Kiasuism is also used to describe ambitious and successful people.
 To Westerners, this attitude can come off as aggressive and opportunistic, but to Singaporeans it's sometimes seen as a way to succeed within a competitive society.